Bluetooth Technology: Physical Layer, Classification and IoT Applications

 Bluetooth Communication

-Bluetooth communication takes place a short range ad hoc network known as Piconet.
-A Piconet starts with two connected devices and can grow up to eight connected devices.
-In general, the Bluetooth communication sets one of the Bluetooth devices as a controlling unit (master unit) and other device as a slave unit to follow the master.
-Each device added to the Piconet will be assigned with a specific time period to transmit the data without colliding or overlapping with the other units.
-Bluetooth core specification supports connection of two or more Piconets to form a scatternet by which a device of one Piconet either operating as a master or slave can simultaneously play a slave role in the other.
-Hence communication between more than 8 devices is made possible.
-The following figure depicts the concept of scatternet,
+Bluetooth communication takes place in a short-range ad hoc network known as a Piconet.
+A Piconet starts with two connected devices and can grow to eight connected devices.
+One device acts as the master (controlling unit) and the others as slaves; each slave is assigned a specific time slot to transmit data without collision.
+Bluetooth core specification supports the connection of two or more Piconets to form a Scatternet, in which a device of one Piconet can simultaneously play a slave role in another, enabling communication across more than eight devices.
+The following figure depicts the concept of a Scatternet:

 Bluetooth Communicaton